-Estate Planning Basics
+Family Estate Planning 101 Basics

 Creating a well-designed estate plan is a critical step in the development of an overall financial plan.
-It’s important to work with an attorney and your wealth advisor to develop your plan and legal documents associated.
-The attorney will guide you through the creation of fundamental estate planning documents while your wealth advisor can ensure the plan aligns with your long-term goals and that account titling and listed beneficiaries is coordinated with any legal documents.
+It’s important to work with an attorney and your wealth advisor to develop your plan and the associated legal documents.
+The attorney will explain estate planning 101 basics and will guide you through the creation of fundamental estate planning documents, while your wealth advisor can ensure the plan aligns with your long-term goals and that account titling and listed beneficiaries are coordinated with any legal documents.

-- Last Will and Testament: Even for estates that seem straightforward or have few assets, a Last Will and Testament is essential.
+- Last Will and Testament: Even for estates that seem straightforward or have few assets, a Last Will and Testament is the most essential part of what estate planning is for most people.
 A Will provides a detailed list of instructions for how an individual’s probate property should be distributed after he or she dies.
 It also designates a guardian for any minor children and nominates an executor for the estate.
-It is the executor’s responsibility to carry out the wishes of the deceased.It’s important to note that while a Last Will and Testament dictates instructions for probate assets, it does not set out terms for distribution on “non-probate assets.”
+It is the executor’s responsibility to carry out the wishes of the deceased.It’s important to note that while a Last Will and Testament dictates instructions for probate assets in family estate planning, it does not set out terms for distribution on “non-probate assets.”
 Instead, these are assets that pass to a beneficiary named on the document that was signed when the asset was created.
 Examples of non-probate assets include:

 - Bank accounts listed as Payable on Death (POD), Transfer on Death (TOD), or Joint Tenants with Rights of Survivorship (JTWROS)